 A forklift is an incredibly useful machine, but it can be even more!
-There are a number of attachments that can be affixed to your forklift, which can help your business or project in a number of ways including, but not limited to: reducing hours on the job, reducing necessary man power, lowering fuel costs, and decreasing the risk of damaged stock.
+There are a number of attachments that can connect to your forklift, which can help your business or project in a number of ways including, but not limited to: reducing hours on the job, reducing necessary man power, lowering fuel costs, and decreasing the risk of damaged stock.

 We’ve discussed forklift safety a number of times on this blog, and it is something that we care deeply about.
 In this post, we’d like to discuss the added safety precautions one should take when operating a forklift using attachments.
 Keep an eye out for the next blog, which will go over some common forklift attachments and how they can help your business.